SakethGG/Cycloidal-Drive-Design/README.md

 **Adjust** parameters dynamically
 **Export** designs to **DXF** for further use

+However, since I don’t have time to implement it right away, I recommend using [GearSolver](https://github.com/dsuarezv/GearSolver/tree/master) in the meantime.
+GearSolver provides an interactive cycloidal gear calculator with graphical visualization and DXF export capabilities.

+That being said, I will develop my own version in the near future, making visualization even easier with added features for better usability and enhanced graphical output.
 This will be a **port of an existing script** with added features for **better graphical display** and **ease of use**. **Stay tuned!**

 ## 🔧 Upcoming Updates